HansSimon212/webdev-intro/README.md

 # webdev-intro
-An introductory project for Web Development made for building familiarity with HTML, CSS, JavaScript
+An introductory project for Web Development made for building familiarity with HTML, CSS, and Javascript.

 #### **Project Structure**: